your French knitting companion

 Making a Pattern Larger

-• Check that armholes are deep enough (larger sizes need deeper armholes)
+• Checking that armholes are deep enough (larger sizes genuinely need deeper armholes, not just wider ones)

 Making a Pattern Smaller